design-tokens/community-group/technical-reports/format/terminology.md

 ## Alias (Reference)

-A design token’s value can be a reference to another token.
+A design token's value can be a reference to another token.
 The same value can have multiple names or _aliases_.

 The following Sass example illustrates this concept: